lukehb/137-SPM/README.md

 # What is this?
 Some sequential pattern mining algorithms I have written in Java.
 Both the source and a built application are provided for your usage.
 # What is sequential pattern mining
 In laymen's terms, sequential pattern mining is the process of finding frequently occuring sub-sequences from a set of sequences.
 For a formal definition see [SPMF](http://www.philippe-fournier-viger.com/spmf/index.php?link=documentation.php#examplePrefixSpan).
-In this module the input sequences are simply text file in the SPMF format like:
+In this module the input sequences are simply a text file in the SPMF format, like:

 Sequences |
 ------------ |